Strelitzia-Khazan/What-for-dinner-lab2-variant-3/README.md

   - Initial

 ## Design notes

+- Compare mutable and immutable implementation:
-- 1. Variable programming allows the value of variables to change while the code is running, making programming more intuitive and achieving higher performance.
-However, in a multi-threaded or concurrent environment, variable states can easily lead to race conditions and data inconsistency issues.
+  - Variable programming allows the value of variables to change while the code is running, making programming more intuitive and achieving higher performance.
+  - However, in a multi-threaded or concurrent environment, variable states can easily lead to race conditions and data inconsistency issues.
-    In immutable programming, once a variable is assigned a value, it cannot be changed.
+  - In immutable programming, once a variable is assigned a value, it cannot be changed.
 Each modification requires a new data structure, which is more suitable for multi-threaded or concurrent environments, and there is no need to worry about data race conditions.
-    However, every time the data is modified, a new copy will be created, which may cause more memory consumption and garbage collection pressure.
+  - However, every time the data is modified, a new copy will be created, which may cause more memory consumption and garbage collection pressure.
-    At the same time, it is necessary to change the programming idea when programming, which is more cumbersome.
+  - At the same time, it is necessary to change the programming idea when programming, which is more cumbersome.
+- Note implementation restriction:

-- 2. In immutable programming, all objects cannot be changed after they are created, and each change requires the generation of a new data structure.
+  - In immutable programming, all objects cannot be changed after they are created, and each change requires the generation of a new data structure.
-    Therefore, the copy() function is used repeatedly in the code to build a new data structure based on the original data structure to ensure that the original structure will not change.
+  - Therefore, the copy() function is used repeatedly in the code to build a new data structure based on the original data structure to ensure that the original structure will not change.
+- Find possible implementation errors, which can pass property-based tests:

-- 3. When implementing a Binary Tree based set, special conditions are sometimes overlooked.
+  - When implementing a Binary Tree based set, special conditions are sometimes overlooked.
-    For example, if the implemented function fails to handle empty inputs.
+  - For example, if the implemented function fails to handle empty inputs.
-    Due to the nature of property-based testing (PBT), automatically generated inputs may not include empty inputs.
+  - Due to the nature of property-based testing (PBT), automatically generated inputs may not include empty inputs.
-    Consequently, the test may pass, giving the impression that the function is problem-free.
+  - Consequently, the test may pass, giving the impression that the function is problem-free.
-    However, when we manually introduce marginal conditions such as empty lists or empty trees, the test will fail.
+  - However, when we manually introduce marginal conditions such as empty lists or empty trees, the test will fail.